 Fanhua Announces Execution of a Term Sheet to Acquire Majority Interests in Zhongrong Smart Finance Information Technology Co., Ltd.

-GUANGZHOU, China, Nov.
-24, 2022 (GLOBE NEWSWIRE) -- Fanhua Inc. ("Fanhua" or the "Company") FANH, a leading independent financial services provider in China, today announced that it has signed a term sheet (the "Term Sheet") with the existing shareholders of Zhongrong Smart Finance Information Technology Co., Ltd. ("Zhongrong") to acquire 57.73% equity interests of Zhongrong in an all-stock transaction.
+/EIN News/ -- GUANGZHOU, China, Nov.
+24, 2022 (GLOBE NEWSWIRE) -- Fanhua Inc. (“Fanhua” or the “Company”) (Nasdaq: FANH), a leading independent financial services provider in China, today announced that it has signed a term sheet (the “Term Sheet”) with the existing shareholders of Zhongrong Smart Finance Information Technology Co., Ltd. (“Zhongrong”) to acquire 57.73% equity interests of Zhongrong in an all-stock transaction.
 The transaction is expected to be completed in January 2023, subject to certain customary conditions, including completion of satisfactory due diligence.

 Pursuant to the Term Sheet, the proposed transaction will involve the issuance of up to 62 million new ordinary shares of Fanhua, representing 5.44% of its enlarged share capital, in exchange for 57.73% of the equity interests of Zhongrong.